UniiiX/year-2/semester 2/Lab2/UsageTutorial.md

 * ## **Three** different levels of library usage
-There are 3 different levels that you can use bst library at: the more difficult the level is - the more powerful functionality it provides you with.
+There are 3 different levels that you can use bst library at:

+the more difficult the level is - the more powerful functionality it provides you with.

 Let's go through them in the least difficulty order
 ### Using bst library through its facade:
-If you all you need is the most basic functionality then there is no better way to use bst than through `BinarySearchTreesFacade` class
+If you all you need is the most basic functionality then there is no better way to use bst than through `BinarySearchTreesFacade` class.

-All you need to do to get started is include a single header file: `#include "BinarySearchTreesFacade.h"` Lets's have a closer look at the tools it provides you with
+All you need to do to get started is include a single header file: `#include "BinarySearchTreesFacade.h"`

+Lets's have a closer look at the tools it provides you with
 #### Creating binary search trees:
 `BinarySearchTree<int, int> bst = BinarySearchTreeFacade<int, int>::getInstance().create(TreeType::binarySearchTree);` **or**